OAMichael/Cpp-Course/Triangles/README.md

 And header is Geometry.hpp

-Folder TESTS contains Unit tests and End-to-end tests.
+Folder TESTS contains Unit tests and End-to-end time tests.
 End-to-end folder contains files with different amount of triangles.
-It also contains PCreate program which made for creating tests.
+It also contains PCreate program which made for creating time tests.